 The first step before moving to the cloud is to answer the why, what, and how questions.
-The CIOs and cloud architects of the company must answer crucial questions on how will moving to cloud benefits the company.
+The CIOs and cloud architects of the company must answer crucial questions on how will moving to the cloud benefits the company.
 What type of cloud to choose – should it be public, private, native, hybrid, or multi-cloud, will it have an impact on the business’ top-line growth?
-Will it create differentiation for the company, etc. It’s advisable to get clarity at an early stage itself to avoid making wrong choices at the later stages of migration.
+Will it create differentiation for the company?
+It’s advisable to get clarity at an early stage itself to avoid making wrong choices at the later stages of migration.

 Determine which applications to move first

 Every company will have mission-critical applications and non-critical applications.
 The best way to pilot test the cloud strategy is to move the non-critical applications to the cloud-first.
 Companies can make a list of applications and segregate them as critical and non-critical to make an informed choice.
 Migrating the non-critical applications will give the decision-makers the time to evaluate if the strategy is working and strengthen the migration process further.
 Before moving, it is important to note the interdependencies between the applications.
 So, moving one application without another could make the whole process futile.
 It is advisable to carefully assess and understand the complexities involved with different applications before doing a pilot test.

 Define the re-architecture plan for the legacy systems